-Two staff members are available to help you navigate Isham's archival and manuscript collections.
+Isham staff are available to help you navigate Isham's archival and manuscript collections.
 These include:

-- papers of former Harvard Department of Music faculty members A. Tillman Meritt and Otto Gombosi,
+- papers of former Harvard Department of Music faculty members A. Tillman Merritt and Otto Gombosi,

 - music manuscripts and personal papers of American composers Alexander Lang Steinert, Joyce Mekeel and Peggy Stuart Coolidge,

 - and a collection of Eubie Blake's correspondence and family photographs.

 From Boulanger's personal library, this collection contains nearly 900 items dating from 1922 to 1977 and comprises photostatic and manuscript copies of pieces composed under Boulanger's guidance, many signed by the composer and frequently accompanied by notes or letters of gratitude or of dedication.